OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 - Add buttons or a drop-down list of buttons to the ribbon.
 - Add individual menu items — each containing optional submenus — to specific context (shortcut) menus.
 - Perform actions when your add-in command is chosen.
 You can:
   - Show one or more task pane add-ins for users to interact with.
-Inside your task pane add-in, you can display HTML that uses Office UI Fabric to create a custom UI.
+Inside your task pane add-in, you can display HTML that uses Fluent UI to create a custom UI.

      *or*